 Below you will find more information about our remote learning offer, and a link to the remote learning policy.

 In the event of a ‘contingency situation’ with whole groups or cohorts learning from home, we teach the same curriculum remotely as we do in school wherever possible and appropriate.
 However, we may need to make some adaptations in some subjects to combine classes and have them taught by subject experts.

 Secondary school-aged pupils not working towards formal qualifications this year:

-Four timetabled live lessons, an hour for assignment work plus a 25-minute session on personal development each morning.
+Four timetabled live lessons, plus an hour for Assignment work.

 Secondary school-aged pupils working towards formal qualifications this year:

 - In the event of a ‘contingency situation’, we would use Microsoft Teams to deliver timetabled live lessons and set assignments for independent work.
 All students have a username and password to www.office.com.